History of the Philippines: The Bruneian Empire and the expansion of Islam

-The Lucoes in South, Southeast and East Asia
+The Lucoes

-Concurrent with the spread of Islam in the Philippine archipelago, was the rise of the Lucoes who were the people of Luzon.
-They rose to prominence by establishing overseas communities all across South and Southeast Asia as well as maintaining relations with East Asia, participating in trading ventures, navigation expeditions and military campaigns in Burma, Japan, Brunei, Malacca, East Timor and Sri Lanka where they were employed as traders and mercenaries.
+Concurrent with the spread of Islam in the Philippine archipelago was the rise of the Lucoes, or Luzones, who were the people of Luzon.
+They rose to prominence by establishing overseas communities all across Southeast Asia as well as maintaining relations with South and East Asia, participating in trading ventures, navigation expeditions and military campaigns in Burma, Lucoes warriors aided the Burmese king in his invasion of Siam in 1547.
+At the same time, Lusung warriors fought alongside the Siamese king and faced the same Burmese Army.
+They were also in Japan, Brunei, Malacca, East Timor and Sri Lanka where they were employed as traders and mercenaries.
 One prominent Luções was Regimo de Raja, who was a spice magnate and a Temenggung (Jawi: تمڠݢوڠ) (Governor and Chief General) in Portuguese Malacca.
 He was also the head of an international armada which traded and protected commerce between the Indian Ocean, the Strait of Malacca, the South China Sea, and the medieval maritime principalities of the Philippines.

 Pinto noted that there were a number of Luzones in the Islamic fleets that went to battle with the Portuguese in the Philippines during the 16th century.
 The Sultan of Aceh together with the Ottoman commander Heredim Mafamede whose uncle was the Viceroy of Egypt, assigned Luzones to defend Aceh, and gave one of them, Sapetu Diraja, the task of holding Aru (northeast Sumatra) in 1540.
 Pinto also says one was named leader of the Malays remaining in the Moluccas Islands after the Portuguese conquest in 1511.
 Pigafetta notes that one of them was in command of the Brunei fleet in 1521.

 However, the Luzones did not only fight on the side of the Muslims.
 Pinto says they were also apparently among the natives of the Philippines who fought the Muslims in 1538.